Skip to main content

 An 'ideal' format is:

-• Not software specific (i.e., can only be used by a single, specific program or application),
+• Not software specific (i.e., is not limited to use by a single, specific program or application)

 • Based on well-documented national or international standards based format specifications